 Our business tag line is “Make it Yours”.
-We are all about creating products that are special for our customers.
+We are all about creating products that are special to our customers.

 How would you describe the impact owning a laser has had on your business?

 The laser opens doors for us that would not otherwise be open.
 There are tons of people creating personalized products from home – hand painting personalized products, sublimation, personalized garments.
 There are very few who can cut a wood sign with precision and engrave it beautifully Our laser engraving machine makes us unique and gets us into just about any craft fair.
 Craft fair organizers often contact us directly asking that we participate, whereas other vendors might be on a waiting list because there are so many others offering the same products that they do.
-Laser cut and engraved products are what we lead with and they enable us to cross sell some of other products.
+Laser-cut and engraved products are what we lead with and they enable us to cross-sell some other products.